- Home

 NATIONAL HISTORY DAY

 National History Day® is a nationwide program held annually that involves more than half a million students.
 It provides an excellent opportunity to develop primary and secondary research skills.
-Students choose a historical topic related to that year’s specific theme, which is "Rights and Responsibilities in History."
+Students choose a historical topic related to that year’s specific theme, which is "Revolution, Reaction, and Reform in History."
 Students develop a thesis, and thorough analysis of sources, draw conclusions about the significance of their selected topic.
 Presentations may take the form of a paper, exhibit, performance, documentary, or a web site.

 There are two levels (or divisions) of participation.
 “Junior” is for grades 6 – 8 and “Senior” is grades 9 – 12.
 Students can work in groups.
 Some written materials are required for all project categories.
 Information about this can be found in the contest’s Rule Book.